Pro, Business and Enterprise plans

 - rounddown() = Round down a field or a number

-When rounding up or down, you can add a number after the field to specify how many decimal points to round to.
+When rounding numbers up, down, or to the nearest value, you can add a number after the field to specify how many decimal points to round to.

 - yearOfDate() = Find the year of a given date or date field

 - monthOfDate() = Find the month of a given date or date field

 - dayOfDate() = Find the day of a given date or date field

 - dateDiff() = Find the difference between two given dates or date fields